What do two friends who start a podcast together learn in their first year? And how might these lessons help you move forward in your leadership?

 We want to say thank you to all of you who have been a part of the first year.
 We are grateful for your part in this past year, and we are also thankful to God for allowing us to go on this adventure.
 On the week of our official anniversary, we’ll be sharing about our favorite episodes from the past year, so be sure to subscribe so you don’t miss that conversation.

-If you are interested in starting your own podcast, I have a free resource for you from Morningstar Media Services.
+If you are interested in starting your own podcast, check out my mini-courses, Podcast in a Weekend

 Subscribe on your favorite podcast app.
 Click here to find all the options where you can find the podcast.